 If the source database does not use an SPFILE, then the target database uses a default server parameter file, spfile.ora, which is located in the \$ORACLE\HOME/dbs/ directory.

-If you want to move the SPFILE to a shared raw device, use the following procedure:
+If your platform does not support a cluster file system, then you must move the SPFILE to a shared raw device, using the following procedure:

 1. Create an SPFILE with the following commands: